Six Watercolor Tips You Should Know Before Starting

 I highly recommend using solid paints like this tiny palette.
 They’re super easy to use, portable, and dry out between uses.
 Perfect for beginners!

-Second tip: wake up the colors with a spray.
+Tip #2: wake up the colors with a spray

 Solid watercolors can feel dry and tricky to use at first.
 A small spray bottle can help you to mist your palette before you start.
 Such a small step, but it really makes a difference!